htrgouvea/research/_pages/services/mentoring.md

 - Unlimited support (email and text messages apps like WhatsApp/Telegram) in-between sessions;
 - Access to a dedicated coaching portal (on Notion);
 - Access to a curated list of resources to support you on your journey;
-- Relevant introductions to Heitor connections and network, as required;
+- Relevant introductions to connections and network, as required;
 - CV and interview support, as required;

 Each session lasts an average of 1 hour and happens on a monthly basis.